- Advisor Form

 - Identification of a thesis adviser no later than the beginning of the third year

 - Satisfactory performance at the University Graduate Board Oral Exam in the fall of the third year

 - Completion of thesis research and satisfactory performance at the thesis defense

 The thesis is expected to be completed within five or six years; continuation in the PhD program beyond the 6th year is possible only upon the approval of the department chair following petition from the thesis adviser.

 Requirements for the MA Degree

-The department does not admit students who intend to pursue the master’s degree exclusively; however, students in our department’s PhD program, as well as students in other PhD programs at Johns Hopkins University, may apply to fulfill the requirements for the Master of Arts degree in the Department of Physics and Astronomy.
-Students from other JHU departments must seek approval from their home department and from the Department of Physics and Astronomy before beginning their MA studies.
+The department does not admit students who intend to pursue the master’s degree exclusively; however, students in our department’s PhD program, as well as students in other PhD programs at Johns Hopkins University, may apply to fulfill the requirements for the Master of Arts degree in Physics or the Master of Arts degree in Astronomy.
+Students from other JHU departments must seek approval from their home department and from the Department of Physics and Astronomy before beginning their M.A. studies.

-Students must master the basic undergraduate material covered by the following courses:
+Before beginning their M.A. studies, students must have mastered the undergraduate physics material covered by the following courses: